jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-14-parallel-processing-on-single-machine-1/index.md

 ```

 A quick introduction to the **snow** and **parallel** packages is made in this article.
 Sometimes it may not be easy to create a function that can be sent into clusters or looping may be more natural for computation.
 In this case, the **foreach** package would be used and an introduction to this package will be made in the next article.

+## Related posts

+* [Parallel Processing on Single Machine - Part 2](/blog/2015-03-17-parallel-processing-on-single-machine-2) - the foreach and doParallel packages, the next step promised at the end of this article
+* [Parallel Processing on Single Machine - Part 3](/blog/2015-03-19-parallel-processing-on-single-machine-3) - compares the snow and foreach approaches on three practical examples
+* [Download Stock Data - Part I](/blog/2014-11-20-download-stock-data-1) - downloads and merges stock price files, the kind of repeated task worth running in parallel